ASIF PERVAIZ

 Mr Malook told Christian Solidarity Worldwide, “The evidence on record was clearly not enough to sentence Asif Pervaiz to death… Sadly, Asif will continue to be incarcerated until his appeal is heard.
 From my experience in the Asia Bibi case, judges in appeal courts hesitate to hear and decide blasphemy cases.
 Cases involving murder are usually decided within three years, but blasphemy charges can take up to over seven years.”

-In October 2020, Asif was moved to Faisalabad Jail, where nobody except his wife can visit.
-She travels from Lahore around once a month to visit him, which a local pastor said is “a real challenge for her“.
-Faisalabad is over 120 km from Lahore and the round trip takes ten hours, sometimes for only an hour with Asif.
-He is being held alone in a death cell and feels lonely and depressed.
+In October 2020 Asif was moved to Faisalabad Jail, where he is being held alone in a death cell, feeling lonely and depressed.
 In March 2024, it was reported that Asif was suffering from kidney and heart problems.

 Family

 Asif and his wife Marilyn have three sons and a daughter.
 After Asif was sentenced to death, Marilyn and the children had to go into hiding for fear of extremist attacks – they had been living in Youhanabad with relatives but moved away to a more secure location.
-When they went into hiding the children stopped attending school, but they are now in school and being bullied by other children because their father is in prison.
+When they went into hiding the children stopped attending school, but they are now in school and are constantly being asked questions about their father and his imprisonment, which is distressing for them.

 Timeline